spacetelescope/jwst/docs/jwst/combine_1d/description.rst

 the output will be in WFSSMultiCombinedSpecModel format.
 This model differs from the other MultiCombinedSpecModel classes in that it is designed to hold all the spectra in a WFSS observation in a single "flat" table format.
-Therefore, it does not have the `spec` attribute that is present in the other MultiCombinedSpecModel classes.
-Instead, it has a `spec_table` attribute that contains the spectral data and metadata for all sources in the observation.
+Therefore, there is only one spectrum per spectral order in the `spec` list, and each object in the `spec` list has a `spec_table` attribute that contains the spectral data and metadata for all sources in the observation.